anchore/sbom-examples/README.md

 # SBOM.me

 Welcome to SBOM.me.
 This is a place to not only learn about SBOMs, but also start creating and using them yourself in just a couple of minutes.
+It's usually easier to learn by doing than it is just to read, there are plenty of examples here for everyone.

 This is all hosted in GitHub, feel free to checkout the [ABOUT.md](ABOUT.md) for more details on the repository itself.